sateffen/poc-scrollbar/README.md

     * Type: Number
     * Description: A constant size in pixel to scroll on each wheel event, ignoring the event values
     * Default: undefined (use event values)

+### Event objects

+All properties of all event objects are readonly.
+Values can only get changed by their corresponding functions.

+#### scrollTopChanged and scrollLeftChanged events

+* timestamp
+    * Type: Number
+    * Description: The time, when the event occured, in ms.
+* defaultPrevented
+    * Type: Boolean
+    * Description: Whether the default behaviour is prevented.
+If it is, the change in scrollTop/scrollLeft won't happen.
+Can only get changed by *preventDefault*.
+* preventDefault
+    * Type: Function
+    * Description: Sets *defaultPrevented* to true.
+* propagationStopped
+    * Type: Boolean
+    * Description: Whether the event should get propagated to the next event-listeners or not.
+Can only get changed by *stopPropagation*.
+* stopPropagation
+    * Type: Function
+    * Description: Sets *propagationStopped* to true.
+* type
+    * Type: String
+    * Description: The actual event-type.
+Possible values are *scrollTopChanged* and *scrollLeftChanged*.
+* target
+    * Type: HTMLElement
+    * Description: The actual scrollbar element, that will be affected, so either the horizontal or vertical scrollbar.
+* srcElement
+    * Type: HTMLElement
+    * Description: The scroll-container, that was passed to the PocScrollbar-constructor.
+* delta
+    * Type: Number
+    * Description: The actual delta between old and new value of scrollTop/scrollLeft (in pixel)
+* oldValue
+    * Type: Number
+    * Description: The old value of scrollTop/scrollLeft, before the event gets applied (in pixel)
+* newValue
+    * Type: Number
+    * Description: The new value of scrollTop/scrollLeft, after the event gets applied (in pixel)

 ## Build the project